by Craig Laycock

 2 international goals

-Ibrahim Al-Hassan: The box-crashing bullet
+Ibrahim Al-Hassan: Qatar's box-crashing bullet

 Player Preview - Ibrahim Al-Hassan